Tangent spaces of spherical Schubert varieties and counterexamples to the reducedness conjecture: Introduction

 Inspired by the work \cite{KPZ}, we explicitly compute the dimensions of the tangent spaces of the spherical Schubert variety $\Gr_{\leq \theta^\vee}$ and the FM Schubert scheme $\Gr^{\rm FM}_{\leq \theta^\vee}$ at the base point $e$, where $\theta^\vee$ is the quasi-minusucle coweight, equivalently, the coroot of the highest root $\theta$ of $G$.
 We show that in Corollary \ref{tan_FM_theta}, except in type $E_8$, these two tangent spaces agree and have the same dimension as $G$; in the case of $E_8$, however we prove that

 In fact, more generally in Theorem \ref{thm_tangent_base} we determine the tangent space of any FM Schubert scheme at the base point.
 As a consequence, we conclude that the FM Schubert scheme $\Gr^{\rm FM}_{\leq \theta^\vee}$ is not reduced when $G$ is of type $E_8$.
+After discovering this striking example, we also found further examples using the same methods when $G$ is of type $E_6$ and $E_7$; see Section \ref{Section 4.3}.

-After communicating our counterexample to Alex Weekes, he informed us that, using a similar idea, the same example also leads to a failure of the reducedness conjecture for the truncated shifted Yangians. : We would like to thank R.\,Travkin for helpful discussions, especially on the proof of Lemma \ref{lem_4.4}.
+After communicating our counterexamples to Alex Weekes, he informed us that, using our tangent space calculations, these examples also lead to a failure of the reducedness conjecture for the truncated shifted Yangians.

+: We would like to thank R.\,Travkin for helpful discussions, especially on the proof of Lemma \ref{lem_4.4}.
 We also thank S.\,Kumar for valuable discussions and references.
 In addition, we thank A.\,Weekes and T.\,Haines for careful reading of a preliminary version and helpful comments.